divio/divio-cloud-docs/how-to/index.rst

     Set up password protection <password-protect-project>
     Interact with your project’s database <interact-database>
     Use Git to manage your project <use-git>
-    Moving an existing project to Divio Cloud <move-existing-project>
+    Migrate an existing project to Divio Cloud <migrate-existing-project>